-Association.
+State Association.
 As past member of the Education Committee, she assisted in the coordination of programs and classes related to the education, training, testing and Certification of the members of the Association.
 This Committee coordinates the Annual School at the University of Massachusetts in Amherst, MA, the Annual Summer Conference in Hyannis, MA, and plans regular meetings with the Executive Director of the MCTA.
 Dorothy also holds membership with the Northeast Regional Tax Collectors and Treasurers Association and serves as a member of the Hampden County Municipal Collectors and Treasurers Association.

 Kathy J. Carr, ASSISTANT TOWN COLLECTOR, has served the Town of Monson for more than 28 years and is one of the first State Certified Massachusetts Municipal Assistant Collectors, earning her Certification in 2004.
 She has a background in Retail Sales and Banking, working for Monson Savings Bank before accepting her position with the Town of Monson.
 Kathy holds an active membership with the Massachusetts Collectors and Treasurers Association, as well as the Hampden County Municipal Collectors and Treasurers Association.